Dr. Stuart Evans

 Distinguished Service Professor, Director of CMU-Emirates iLab

 Dr. Stuart Evans is a board member, educator, author, and expert on dynamic high-tech ventures.
-As a Distinguished Service Professor, he shares his expertise by teaching related coursework for our degree programs in Silicon Valley, M.S. in Software Management and M.S.
-Technology Ventures.
+As a Distinguished Service Professor, he shares his expertise by teaching related coursework for Integrated Innovation Institute degree programs in Silicon Valley: Software Management and Technology Ventures.
 Additionally, Stuart is the Director of the CMU-Emirates iLab, a partnership between III and Emirates Airlines for innovative education and research specialized for the airline industry.

 In addition to his experience in academia and industry, Stuart has published widely on high-tech ventures.
 His latest book, Super-Flexibility for Knowledge Enterprises, puts forward a practical toolkit for dynamic adaptation in high-tech ecosystems.
-The book is based on 28+ years of collective field research and practical experience in Silicon Valley of both Stuart and his co-author Homa Bahrami, a professor of the University of California at Berkeley's Haas School of Business.
+The book is based on over 28 years of collective field research and practical experience in Silicon Valley of both Stuart and his coauthor Homa Bahrami, a professor of the University of California at Berkeley's Haas School of Business.

 Areas of Expertise